silencebeat/easypush-ios/README.md

 # easypush-ios
   easypush-ios is an ios basic example project to handle connection with **easypush** server.
 You can modify as you need depends on your requirements.
-  Please feel free if you have question about this project
+  Please feel free if you have questions about this project

 # Requirements
   1. Ios 8 and above